freshbeka/WALPA/README.md

 # WALPA

-This repository is for sharing any work I do as treasurer for WALPA.
+Repository for scripts used to make plots for WALPA.